 - Customizable sync rules (filter events, choose which calendars to sync)

-Setup process: Web interface setup similar to others, but with more granular control.
+Setup process: Web interface setup with more granular control.
 You can set specific sync rules, filtering, and conditional logic.
 Setup time: 5–10 minutes, slightly more complex.

-How sync works: CalendarBridge uses polling instead of webhooks, meaning it checks your calendars periodically for changes rather than receiving instant notifications.
-Typical sync delay is 15–30 minutes, sometimes longer.
-This is slower than Hetk’s webhook-based approach.
+How sync works: CalendarBridge uses polling instead of webhooks.
+It checks your calendars periodically for changes rather than receiving instant notifications.
+Typical sync delay is 15–30 minutes.
+Slower than Hetk’s webhook-based approach.

-Customization: The main advantage of CalendarBridge is customizable sync rules.
-For example, you could set it to sync only events with specific keywords, only during business hours, or only on specific calendars.
+Customization: CalendarBridge’s main advantage is customizable sync rules.
+For example, sync only events with specific keywords, only during business hours, or only on specific calendars.
 Useful if you need fine-grained control.

 Pros: